The first time I had Irish Soda Bread, I think I was 10 years old. I remember it being dry and not very sweet. It left me with a “meh” feeling.

 1/2 c. dried cherries, or other dried fruit

-- 20 minutes before beginning, place your shortening in the fridge.
+- For this Irish Soda Bread Recipe, 20 minutes before beginning, place your shortening in the fridge.

 - Preheat the oven to 375°.
 Grease a bread pan with coconut oil or shortening.